Qumulo/docs/administrator-guide/s3-api/managing-access-to-s3-buckets.md

   To make all paths in an S3 bucket inherit the same set of ACEs, add the ACEs to the bucket's root directory and mark them as inheritable.

-* Configure default permissions for newly create buckets.
+* Configure default permissions for newly created buckets.

   To make a set of ACEs the default for buckets that your users create by using the S3 API, add the ACEs to the default bucket directory prefix.